 The Xiaomi 12 packs a triple camera setup on the rear with a 50MP primary wide sensor, a 13MP ultrawide lens, and a 5MP macro lens.
 The iPhone keeps it simple with a dual-camera setup, a 12MP main wide lens, and a 12MP ultrawide sensor.

 Surely, you must be thinking that 50MP is better than 12MP right?
 But not really.
 The Xiaomi 12 is close to iPhone when it comes to photos, with both phones capturing plenty of detail along with good dynamic performance and shadows in normal/daytime lighting conditions.

 The iPhone 13 takes a victory when it comes to low light photography thanks to the physically large sensor allowing it to draw in more light.
 When it comes to camera features, Xiaomi offers more with a dedicated macro lens, but the iPhone performs better overall for photos.

-The iPhone 13 trounces all over the Xiaomi 12 when it comes to videos though both phones feature OIS.
+The iPhone 13 trounces the Xiaomi 12 when it comes to videos though both phones feature OIS.
 The iPhone 13 captures stabler and smoother videos compared to the Xiaomi 13.
-Xiaomi has better features like 8K video recording, better slow motion, but loses out on the basics.
+Xiaomi has better features like 8K video recording, and better slow motion, but loses out on the basics.

 For selfies, both phones are good, with the iPhone 13’s 12MP sensor again edging out Xiaomi 12’s 32MP sensor.

-If camera performance is important for you, then iPhone 13 is the way to go.
+If camera performance is important to you, then iPhone 13 is the way to go.

 Software is more of a subjective category as what some prefer, others might not.
 Regardless, here’s the gist of it.